am11/Docs/mvc/models/model-binding.rst

 Additionally, there are some special data types that MVC must consider when performing model binding:

-- ``IFormFile``, ``IFormFileCollection``: One or more uploaded files that are part of the HTTP request.
+- ``IFormFile``, ``IEnumerable<IFormFIle>``: One or more uploaded files that are part of the HTTP request.
 - ``CancelationToken``: Used to cancel activity in asynchronous controllers.

-The model binding system also supports writable properties of types that inherit from ``IEnumerable<IFormFile>``, such as ``IFormFile`` arrays  Files { get; set; } or List<IFormFile> Files { get; set; }.
+These types can be bound to action parameters or to properties on a class type.

 Once model binding is complete, `validation <https://docs.asp.net/projects/mvc/en/latest/models/validation.html>`_ occurs.
 Default model binding works great for the vast majority of development scenarios.
 It is also extensible so if you have unique needs you can customize the built-in behavior.

 Customize model binding behavior with attributes
 --------------------------------------------------------
 MVC contains several attributes that you can use to direct its default model binding behavior to a different source.
 For example, you can specify whether binding is required for a field, or if it should never happen at all by using the ``[BindRequired]`` or ``[BindNever]`` attributes.
-Alternatively, you can override the default value, and specify the model binder's data source.
+Alternatively, you can override the default data source, and specify the model binder's data source.
 Below is a list of model binding attributes:

 - ``[BindRequired]``: This attribute adds a model state error if binding cannot occur.
 - ``[BindNever]``: Tells the model binder to never bind to this parameter.